 Here are 3 of the most insightful lessons about managing people from this book:

-- Successful businesses have happy employees and managers have the power to make sure team members are satisfied.
+- Successful businesses have happy employees — because managers have the power to ensure team members are satisfied.

-- To be a great leader, let people choose how to reach outcomes, but do set baseline standards of performance.
+- To be a great leader, set baseline standards of performance, then let people choose how exactly to reach outcomes.

 Let’s get right to it and see how much we can learn!